internetarchive/heritrix3/docs/getting-started.rst

 By default, the Web UI listening address is only bound to the 'localhost' address.
 Therefore, the Web UI can only be accessed on the same machine from which it was launched.
 The '-b' option may be used to listen on different/additional addresses.
-See `Security Considerations <https://github .com/internetarchive/heritrix3/wiki/Security%20Considerations>`__ before changing this default.
+See :ref:`Security Considerations <security-considerations>` before changing this default.

 If the parameter supplied to the ``-a`` option is a file path beginning with "@", the admin username and password will be read from a file.
 This adds an additional layer of protection to the admin username and password by ensuring